 Following the proposed transparent and open adjudication procedure, local officials may assign, for example, the administration of the city's smart lighting system.
-This is done by defining and creating new digital objects as part of the smart city infrastructure for these new actors: (55555/city/company for the company and 55555/users/manager for the company manager or representative) and granting permissions to the manager to handle all smart lighting infrastructure.
-Similarly, the manager may authorize other members of the institution, such as the IoT system manager (55555/users/iotmanager), to assign tasks to trusted employers.
+This is accomplished by defining and creating new Digital Objects as part of the Smart City infrastructure for these new actors: (55555/city/company for the company and 55555/users/manager for the Manager or the company representative) and granting permissions to the Manager to handle all infrastructure related to the smart lighting system.
+Similarly, the Manager may authorize other members of the institution, such as the IoT system manager (55555/users/iotmanager), to assign tasks to trusted employers.

-Adopting this multi-level smart governance architecture also addresses one of the most challenging difficulties in any IoT-based solution: naming (devices or IoT settings).
-Because of the handle system and its global infrastructure, each infrastructure installed following the concept functions as an independent node in a well-structured network that functions as a domain name system (DNS).
-In this approach, any IoT material and smart-governance-related element may be accessible from anywhere, including external ecosystems, such as other companies, municipal authorities, and smart cities.
+Adopting this multi-level Smart Governance architecture also addresses one of the most challenging difficulties in any IoT-based solution: naming (devices or IoT settings).
+Because of the Handle System and its global infrastructure, each infrastructure installed following our concept functions as an independent node in a well-structured network that functions as a Domain Name System (DNS).
+In this approach, any IoT material and Smart Governance-related element may be accessible from anywhere, including external ecosystems such as other companies, municipal authorities, and Smart Cities.

 Remote e-voting is unquestionably the apex of e-governance in a prosperous smart city.
 Remote e-voting is convenient and gives voters simple access.
 On the other hand, it makes it simpler for election officials to tally ballots and compile reports.
 Nonetheless, there has been increased criticism of the security and integrity of remote e-voting systems.
 Concerns have also been expressed concerning the systems' ability to guard against cyber threats.
-A functional remote e-voting system must fulfil a set of regulatory requirements.
-This study [27] examined the design criteria for remote e-voting systems as mentioned in the existing literature.
-The authors investigated whether the current public infrastructure can support an efficient remote e-voting system that fulfils the design criteria.
-They discovered that the present technological infrastructure is insufficient to enable efficient remote evoting systems since the technologies that must be installed to meet design criteria are vulnerable to various cyber assaults.
+A functional remote e-voting system must fulfill a set of regulatory requirements.
+This study [23] examines the design criteria for remote e-voting systems as mentioned in the existing literature.
+The authors investigate whether the current public infrastructure can support an efficient remote e-voting system that fulfills the design criteria.
+They discovered that the present technological infrastructure is insufficient to enable efficient remote e-voting systems since the technologies that must be installed to meet design criteria are vulnerable to various cyber assaults.

-Decentralized e-voting systems make transparency and dependability difficult to ensure.
-Additionally suspicious are the following: protecting the votes' privacy, secrecy, and integrity.
-Blockchain technology has ushered in a new digital age.
-Blockchain's immutability and decentralized design make it ideal for e-voting.
-It ensures election authenticity, integrity, transparency, secrecy, and non-repudiation.
-This article assessed blockchain's potential for electronic voting.
-The authors solved all constraints in the current e-voting system.
-They created a small-scale e-voting system as a smart contract using solidity language, which includes hosting the election, certifying voters, and counting votes.
-The study [24] also demonstrated how zero-knowledge proof might aid in developing safe, privacy-preserving E-voting systems.
+It is widely accepted, because of the decentralized nature of e-voting systems, ensuring transparency and dependability is difficult.
+Also, maintaining the privacy, secrecy, and integrity of the votes and voters is equally suspicious.
+One potential answer is blockchain technology, which has ushered in a new age in the digital world.
+The immutability of blockchain technology and its decentralized design make it ideal for developing a strong and secure e-voting system.
+It aids in elections by ensuring the system's authenticity, integrity, transparency, secrecy, and non-repudiation.
+This article assessed the potential and practicality of blockchain technology for electronic voting.
+In the present E-voting system, the authors have solved all possible constraints.
+They created a small-scale example e-voting system as a smart contract using Solidity language, which encompasses everything from hosting the election to certifying voters and counting votes.
+The study also demonstrates how Zero-Knowledge Proof might aid in developing safe, privacy-preserving E-voting systems [24].